neoforged/.github/primers/1.21.9/index.md

     - `GlyphStitcher` - A class that creates `BakedGlyph`s from its glyph information.
 - `net.minecraft.client.gui.font.glyphs.BakeableGlyph` - An interface that represents a glyph to bake into something usable by the renderer.
 - `net.minecraft.client.gui.screens`
+    - `ChatScreen`
+        - `isDraft` - Whether there is a message that hasn't been sent in the box.
+        - `exitReason` - The reason the chat screen was closed.
+        - `shouldDiscardDraft` - Whether the current draft message should be discarded.
+        - `$ChatConstructor` - A constructor for the chat screen based on the draft state.
+        - `$ExitReason` - The reason the chat screen was closed.
     - `LevelLoadingScreen`
         - `update` - Updates the current load tracker and reason.
         - `$Reason` - The reason for changing the level loading screen.